microsoft/jacdac/services/power.md

 Many USB power packs need current to be drawn from time to time to prevent shutdown.
 This regulates how often and for how long such current is drawn.
 Typically a 1/8W 22 ohm resistor is used as load.
 This limits the duty cycle to 10%.

+## Commands

+    report on @ 0x80 {}

+Emitted with announce packets when the service is running.